- Manuscript Elements

 Click here for TurnItIn system requirements.

-Click here to learn how to save an originality report.
+Click here to learn how to view and save an originality report.

 If your questions are not answered by the resources on this page or if you experience technical difficulties with the service, please contact the Student Support Team (in writing via your myWalden portal or by phone via 1-800-WALDENU).